create1st/openhabot/README.md

 }
 ```
 * Create Wit.Ai account
 * Create Wit.Ai entities and roles https://wit.ai/docs/quickstart (you can find my entities created for polish language at https://wit.ai/create1st/OpenHaBot/entities).
-Although you can use entities only it is recommended to use both entities and roles.
+Although you can use only entities, it is recommended to use both entities and roles.
 Entities does specify the group, e.g. openhab_location and role does specify particular real world object, e.g. openhab_location_sleeping_room.
 You may decide to use openhab_location and openhab_settings for entities or decide to use anything you like, however you have to use openhab_set and openhab_get for definition of the keywords related to querying item state and setting a new one.
 Those are mandatory and have to be present in each definition.
 At the moment setting a value is limited to numbers (e.g. you cannot toggle the switch, this is still under development) which shall be mapped to wit/number
 * Create *sitemap.json* to map the items you want to control with OpenHaBot.
 The mapping has to follow the schema: location (Wit.Ai rule name) -> setting (Wit.Ai rule name) -> operation (get_value or set_value) which maps to particular OpenHab item.
 In case when item is read-write item then it has to be exposed on both get_value and set_value.
 For items which are querried without the location the schema is as follows setting (Wit.Ai rule name) -> operation (get_value or set_value).
 You can add any nesting levels as you need, e.g. level/florr (Wit.Ai rule name) -> location (Wit.Ai rule name) -> setting (Wit.Ai rule name) -> operation (get_value or set_value).
 ```json
 {